ivanrazu/ivanrazu.github.io/_pages/about.md

 ---
 <!---![mypic](https://ivanrazu.github.io/images/profile_pic.png)--->

-I am an Assistant Professor in the Department of Mathematics at The University of Texas at Tyler with a joint courtesy appoitntment of Assistant Professor in the Department of Epidemiology and Biostatistics in the School of Medicine at The University of Texas at Tyler.
+I am an Assistant Professor in the Department of Mathematics at The University of Texas at Tyler with a joint courtesy appointment of Assistant Professor in the Department of Epidemiology and Biostatistics in the School of Medicine at The University of Texas at Tyler.

-Prior to joining UT Tyler, I was a postdoctoral associate in the [Laboratory for Systems Medicine](https://systemsmedicine.pulmonary.medicine.ufl.edu/) at University of Florida, working under the supervision of [Dr. Luis Sordo Vieira](https://directory.ufhealth.org/sordo-vieira-luis).
-And another postdoctoral training at [University of Tennessee Health Science Center](https://www.uthsc.edu/) in the Department of Pediatrics where I worked in the Laboratory of [Dr. Amber Smith](https://ambersmithlab.com/).
+Prior to joining UT Tyler, I was a postdoctoral associate in the [Laboratory for Systems Medicine](https://systemsmedicine.pulmonary.medicine.ufl.edu/) at the University of Florida, working under the supervision of [Dr. Luis Sordo Vieira](https://directory.ufhealth.org/sordo-vieira-luis).
+I also completed postdoctoral training at the [University of Tennessee Health Science Center](https://www.uthsc.edu/) in the Department of Pediatrics where I worked in the Laboratory of [Dr. Amber Smith](https://ambersmithlab.com/).

 I am originally from Costa Rica where I completed my undergraduate studies in Mathematics at [Universidad de Costa Rica](https://www.ucr.ac.cr/).
 I completed a Masters in Mathematics at [East Tennessee State University](http://www.etsu.edu/ehome/) under the direction of [Dr. Ariel Cintron-Arias](http://faculty.etsu.edu/cintronarias/).
 Later, I obtained my PhD in Mathematics at [University of Pittsburgh](https://www.mathematics.pitt.edu/) where I worked under the supervision of [Dr. Jonathan Rubin](https://www.mathematics.pitt.edu/people/jonathan-rubin) and [Dr. David Swigon](https://www.mathematics.pitt.edu/people/david-swigon) and in closed collaboration with [Dr. Gilles Clermont](https://mirm-pitt.net/staff/gilles-clermont-md/).